SanjeevaRDodlapati/QeMLflow/docs/development/NEXT_STEPS_ACTION_PLAN.md

 ✅ **Comprehensive documentation**
 ✅ **Automated quality assurance**

-**The ChemML project is now ready for production use and community contributions.**
+**The QeMLflow project is now ready for production use and community contributions.**